 Created by D.P.
 Lyle

-Bobby and Harper were both sent into the system as wards of the state, and didn’t reconnect until fifteen years later, both having ended up in the military — although there their paths diverged slightly
+Bobby and Harper were both sent into the system as wards of the state (always a fun prospect), and didn’t reconnect until fifteen years later, both having ended up in the military–although there their paths diverged slightly

 Bobby was essentially an assassin, a hands-on kind of guy trained by the US military and specializing in covert eliminations (he’s particularly good with a knife), and Harper, no slouch herself, went with the US Navy and the CIA, where she learned to run black ops and run all sorts of psychological mind games on designated targets.